11 min read / November 23, 2020 / Leah Harnack

 “I think they'd also be really excited, as we are, in the South Harbor Campus development, that remarkable workplace for the next century for this business.”

-Located in Milwaukee’s Harbor District near the site of Pawling and Harnischfeger’s original Machine and Pattern Shop, our new South Harbor Campus will house a state-of-the-art facility that will serve as the new home for the design, large gearing and heavy fabrication of P&H mining shovels, as well as engineering and test manufacturing for surface drills.
-It will be a space to innovate and collaborate, host training and customer visits, and proudly display our manufacturing and technological capabilities.
+The South Harbor Campus will be the new home for the design, large gearing and heavy fabrication of P&H mining shovels, as well as engineering and test manufacturing for surface drills.
+It will be a space to innovate and collaborate, host training and customer visits and proudly display our manufacturing and technological capabilities.